vcflib/bio-vcf/README.md

 11. Bio-vcf can convert *any* VCF to *any* output, including tabular data, BED, HTML, LaTeX, RDF, JSON and JSON-LD and even other VCFs by using (erb) templates
 12. Bio-vcf has soft filters

 Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering (who says Ruby is slow?).
 Adding cores, bio-vcf just does better.
 The more complicated the filters, the larger the gain.
-First the base line test to show IO performance
+First a base line test to show IO performance

 ```sh
   time cat ESP6500SI-V2-SSA137.GRCh38-liftover.*.vcf|wc